Your partner in construction specification writing and related services.

 Open invitation to architects, engineers, and manufacturers.

-Who am I: I have learned valuable lessons in the last 20 years from PMSM Architects, Perkins + Will, DMJM / AECOM, P2S Engineers, and J.A.
-Jones Construction Co.
+I have worked with and learned from the best of PMSM Architects, Perkins + Will, DMJM / AECOM, P2S Engineers, and J.A.
+Jones Construction Co. in the last 25 years.

 Introducing David Byun: